-To see the current version of the app and the current versions of all software on the Elon Smart Thermostat, tap on the hamburger menu $\equiv$ in the top right of the home screen and then tap "About".
+To see the current version of the app and the current versions of all software on the Elon Smart outside of South Africa, tap on the hamburger menu $\equiv$ in the top right of the home screen and then tap "Settings".
+You can fill in your electricity tariff and set your country on the Settings screen.